Laptop Black Screen: Complete Troubleshooting Guide

 Lenovo Laptops (ThinkPad, IdeaPad)

-- Press for 10 seconds
+- Press and hold for 10 seconds

-- Release and boot normally
+- Let go and boot normally

 MacBook (MacBook Pro, Air)

-- For M1/M2/M3 Macs: Shut down, wait 30 seconds, turn on (automatic SMC reset)
+- M1/M2/M3 Macs: Shut down, wait 30 seconds, turn on (SMC resets automatically)

 - From Recovery, reinstall macOS or run Disk Utility